Linguistics Graduate Program

 - Jeanmarie Rouhier-Willoughby: lexical semantics, verbal aspect, Russian, sociolinguistics

-- Gregory T. Stump: morphological theory, typology, formal semantics, Sanskrit, Eastern Iranian language
+- Gregory T. Stump: morphological theory, typology, formal semantics, Sanskrit, Eastern Iranian languages

 Where can MALTT take me?